leejyphoebe/ai-commons-watcher/README.md

   - generates output files (HTML / PDF)
   - removes `stop.txt`
 - The watcher continues running in the background

+## Syncthing Runtime Model (Important)

+This project uses Syncthing to sync experiment folders from NSCC to the NTU CPU server.

+### CPU Server (Host Server)
+- Syncthing runs **inside Docker**
+- Managed by Docker Compose
+- Configured with `restart: unless-stopped`
+- Intended to be **always running**
+- No user interaction required after setup

+### NSCC
+- Syncthing runs as a **user-level process**
+- System services (systemd) are not available on NSCC
+- Syncthing must be started **once inside a tmux session**
+- After setup, users **do not need to touch Syncthing again**
+- File syncing happens automatically in the background

+This design follows standard HPC usage patterns and NSCC constraints.

 This design ensures automated, repeatable, hands-free experiment processing.